March 17, 2013

 - The urge to push usually feels strongest at the peak of the contractions and then fades toward the end.
 Just follow along and do what feels right.
 For most women, this means taking normal breaths as the contractions build and then pushing when it becomes irresistible.

 - It may help to make sounds (much like athletes do) in response to what you're feeling.

 - Labor supporters should provide quiet, reassuring encouragement.
 There's no need for yelling.

 - If progress is slow, change positions.
 Squatting, all-fours and side-lying are all good options.

 - Let go of any tension in your perineum.
-Applying warm compresses there may help you push.
+Asking your care provider to apply warm compresses there may help you push.